georgezhao2010/midea_ac_lan/README.md

 Control your Midea M-Smart appliances via local area network.

-- Automated device discover and configuration based HA config flow UI.
+- Automated device discover and configuration based Home Assistant config flow UI.
 - Extra sensors and switches.
 - Synchronize status with the appliance by long TCP connection in time.